ibm-cloud-docs/assistant/deploy-web-chat.md

 {:swift: .ph data-hd-programlang='swift'}
 {:video: .video}

-# Integrating web chat with your website
+# Integrating the web chat with your website
 {: #deploy-web-chat}

 Add your assistant to your company website as a web chat widget that can help your customers with common questions and tasks, and can transfer customers to human agents.